qchen2017/BloodVesselVisualization/README.md

 Notes:

-1. Codes not updated - I'm cleaning up the code I have right now.
+1. Codes are now commented and cleaned up.

 2. We should have different directories like src for source codes, exe for the .exe file, etc.